microsoft/atlas-design/site/src/atomics/lists.md

 | ------------ | ------ | ---------- |
 | `list-style` | `none` | n/a        |

+*Note that the default bullet point/numbered style will not take effect unless the list is wrapped in a element with the `content` class.*

 ## Usage

 If a list is displaying list styles when you don't want it to, reset it with the `.list-style-none` class.